-Details may relate to the individuals involved, the circumstances that led to the complaint, dates, locations, times, etc.
+Details may relate to the individuals involved, the circumstances that led to the complaint, dates, locations or times.

 Who should a complaint be made to?

-A complaint should, in the first instance, be made to the Manager responsible for that area (docx, 41KB) that the complaint relates to.
+A complaint should, in the first instance, be made to the Manager responsible for the area (pdf, 136KB) the complaint relates to.
 If you are not sure who is responsible for the matter you wish to complain about, please contact Council's Customer Service Unit on 9518 3555, or Jarrod Doake, Chief Operating Officer, phone 9518 3521.

-Should you not feel comfortable or consider it appropriate to contact the responsible Manager, please contact the Council's Complaints Officer, Nick Andrianis, phone 9518 3696 or email Nick.Andrianis@monash.vic.gov.au, who will liaise with the relevant Manager.
+Should you not feel comfortable or consider it appropriate to contact the responsible Manager, please contact Council's Complaints Officer, phone 9518 3509 or email Jacob.Turner@monash.vic.gov.au, who will liaise with the relevant Manager.

 Complaints will be treated as confidential.